ajaygunalan/AjVault/content/_index.md

 ---

 ## Hi, I'm Ajay Gunalan
-This is my obsidian-based digital garden a.k.a. personal knowledge management system.  [obsidian](https://obsidian.md/) is comparable to Evernote and Notion.
+This is my obsidian-based digital garden a.k.a. personal knowledge management system.
+[Obsidian](https://obsidian.md/) is a note making app comparable to Evernote and Notion.
 However, in my opinion, better.  😉 😀😎

 ## Map of Content
 - [[Data Structures and Algorithm]]